hkolbeck/SwearJar/README.md

 SwearJar
 ========

-Helps you stop using "bad" words on social media.
+A Chrome extension that helps you stop using "bad" words on social media.
 You choose the words.

 Loading